Peter Strasser (chemist)

-Peter Strasser (born 1969 in Heilbronn) is a German chemist.
+Peter Strasser (born in Heilbronn) is a German chemist.
 He is the winner of the 2021 Faraday Medal.

 Career

 Strasser studied chemistry at the University of Tübingen, at Stanford University (John Ross), and at the University of Pisa and obtained his Diplom in Physical Chemistry in 1995.
 He conducted his doctoral research under the direction of Gerhard Ertl and obtained his PhD in Physical Chemistry and Electrochemistry from the Fritz Haber Institute of the Max Planck Society in 1999.
 He joined Symyx Technologies, Silicon Valley as a postdoctoral associate and was later promoted to Senior Member of staff and served as project leader in Electrocatalysis and Heterogeneous Catalysis.
 In 2004 he became assistant professor at the Department of Chemical and Biomolecular Engineering at the University of Houston.
-Since 2007 he has been the chaired professor of Electrochemistry and Electrocatalysis in the Chemical Engineering Division at the Technical University of Berlin.
-Since 2018 he is a Visiting Professor at the Department of Material Science at Tongji University.
+Since 2007 he has been the chaired professor of Electrochemistry and Electrocatalysis in the Chemical Engineering Division at Technische Universität Berlin.
+Since 2018 he is a visiting professor at the Department of Material Science at Tongji University.

 The focus of his research group is on the investigation of atomic / molecular relationships in the structure, composition and surface catalytic reactivity of catalysts for gas-phase catalytic and electrocatalytic processes.
 Material-chemical issues are researched, which form the basis for electrochemical energy storage and conversion processes.
 These are used, for example, in regenerative energy system components such as fuel cells, batteries, water electrolysers or solar photoelectrochemical reactors to convert CO2 into fuels and chemicals.